Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs device attribute: adaptive_kbd_mode

-This sysfs attribute controls the keyboard "face" that will be shown on the Lenovo X1 Carbon 2nd gen (2014)'s adaptive keyboard.
+This sysfs attribute controls the woke keyboard "face" that will be shown on the Lenovo X1 Carbon 2nd gen (2014)'s adaptive keyboard.
 The value can be read and set.